 - At any given time, there are over 1,000 LAFD firefighters and paramedics on duty.

-The Los Angeles Fire Department Foundation supports the LAFD in protecting life, property, and the environment by providing essential equipment, training, and public outreach programs to supplement city resources.
+The Los Angeles Fire Department Foundation supports the LAFD in protecting life, property, and the environment by providing essential tools, equipment, and training resources for our firefighters.

 Why We Exist